GoyalLab/Zonation_Analysis/README.md

 - plotZoneDistances.R -> Line Graph of Euclidean Distances between Zones of Each Condition
 - plotmgezonationgenes.R -> Scatter Plot of Zonation Genes for Normal and SAH Condition

-## Step 2: Statistical Analysis of each Zone in each Condition
+## Step 4: Statistical Analysis of each Zone in each Condition
 ### Scripts used:
-"eucdist.R" "statstesteucdist.R" "statszonationgene.R" "etazonefunction.R" "statsfunc.R"
+"statstesteucdist.R" "statszonationgene.R" "etazonefunction.R" "statsfunc.R"
 ### Directories specified:
 Input folder of .csv file with the marked zones and coordinates (combined_etawithzones.csv) and "seurat_objects" file.